 Seminar examining how British writers responded to the end of empire, globalism, and changing views on racial, national, and gendered identities in 20th century and contemporary literature.
 Authors may include Churchill, Larkin, Lessing, McEwan, Phillips, Pinter, Rushdie, Smith, Stoppard, and Winterson.
-Prerequisite: Sophomore status or consent.
-Offered fall of even-numbered years.
+Prerequisite: ENG 105 with a grade of C or higher.
+Offered intermittently.